 Where possible we always recommend that people read up on the original sources of information and ideas.

-This post is based on our own personal experience and various conversations and discussions we’ve had about feedback.
+This post on The COIN Feedback Model is based on our own personal experience and various conversations and discussions we’ve had about feedback.
 Though there are many references to this model on the internet, we have no specific references for it.
 If you know who it should be attributed to, please let us know.